TITLE 4

 § 1304.
 Places of employment.

-Nothing in this chapter is intended to impact or impose any requirement or restriction on employers with respect to terms and conditions of employment including but not limited to accommodation, policies, or discipline.
+Nothing in this chapter is intended to impact or impose any requirement or restriction on employers with respect to terms and conditions of employment including accommodation, policies, or discipline.

 § 1305.
 Driving under the influence prohibited.